Tina Paner: Career

 Paner's parents convinced her to try singing at the age of nine and the song "Sana" was popularized by her.
-She tried acting too at age of 10 when she starred in the film Sinasamba Kita as the young Lorna Tolentino who played the character role of Nora.
+She tried acting too aged 10 when she starred in the film Sinasamba Kita as the young Lorna Tolentino who played the character role of Nora.
 She also did a Colgate commercial called "Colgate Winterfresh Gel" with fellow Triplets members Manilyn Reynes and Sheryl Cruz in the 1980s.

-By that time her mother, having seen her acting potential, presented Kristina, then only 12, to Regal Films owner and producer Mother Lily Monteverde.
+By that time, her mother, having seen her acting potential, presented Kristina, then only 12, to Regal Films owner and producer Mother Lily Monteverde.
 She was soon offered a contract.
 She became a regular in television shows like Musmos Pa Si Boss with Niño Muhlach as the Boss, Ora Engkantada, and Wanbol High.
 She also became a cast of the youth-oriented variety show That's Entertainment.

 In 1989, she had two launching films in Regal Films.
 These were Tamis ng Unang Halik, the film formerly titled Pepay Paypay and Huwag Kang Hahalik Sa Diyablo.
 That same year, the song "Tamis ng Unang Halik" became her signature song from her self-titled album.
-This song was also sang by Sharon Cuneta from the film Kaputol ng Isang Awit in 1991 under VIVA Films.
+This song was also sung by Sharon Cuneta from the film Kaputol ng Isang Awit in 1991 under VIVA Films.

 In 1990, she was nominated for Best Performance by a Female Recording Artist on Awit Awards for the song "Tamis ng Unang Halik".
 Alongside her were her fellow That's Entertainment co-stars Manilyn Reynes, Sheryl Cruz, Lea Salonga and Rachel Alejandro who were among the nominees.
 At that time, it was only Manilyn Reynes who had two songs nominated on that same category but in the end it was Rachel Alejandro who was announced the winner for her rendition of the song "Kay Tagal".

 On June 6, 1994, Paner had her first major concert in Greenhills Theater entitled 'On My Own...
 Kristina Paner' with her as special guests were Rico J. Puno, Marco Sison, John Nite, Janno Gibbs and Chris de Venecia, and directed by Al Quinn.
 She sang the songs "The Nearness of You" a classic song which became very popular at that time from the PLDT commercial, "Let's Do the Twist/Let's Twist Again" medley, "Out Here on My Own" as popularized by Irene Cara, her singles "Tamis ng Unang Halik" and "Umiibig Ka Pala Sa Akin", and many others.
 The concert was under DR Productions in cooperation with Congressional Spouses Foundation, Inc.

-In the mid-1990s, Paner also had the privilege to sing a duet with Tony Bennett with the song "I Left My Heart in San Francisco" when Bennett asked anyone in the audience to sing with him on stage and she volunteered to sing a with him in his concert in the U.S.
+In the mid-1990s, Paner also had the privilege to sing a duet with Tony Bennett with the song "I Left My Heart in San Francisco" when Bennett asked anyone in the audience to sing with him on stage and she volunteered to sing with him in his concert in the U.S.

 In 2003, she transferred residence to Spain where she had a daughter with a Filipino-Spaniard.